palmerr23/Teensy8x8AudioBoard/Board Files/readme.md

 ## PCBA
 When ordering assembled boards, carefully check parts orientation.

-Particularly, the two AMS 1117 regulators and the buffer chips under the Teensy have a tendency to be rotate by 180 degeres.
+Particularly, the two AMS 1117 regulators, teh ISC bus expander and the TDM clock buffer chips under the Teensy have a tendency to be rotated.

 ## Connector templates
 TRS Board - 1/4" TRS connector base height varies between manufacturers.